mitgit30/ShellMate/README.md

 ### Generate

-Produces deployment artifacts such as Dockerfiles or Compose definitions when required.
+Produces deployment artifacts such as Dockerfiles, nginx configs for static sites, or Compose definitions when required.

 ### Approval